bergben/ng2-img-max/README.md

 ### Maximal filesize
 #### Catch error cases
 When using the compression methods you should make sure to catch the error cases.
-If an error happens, you will get a object with the following properties:
+If an error happens, you will receive an object with the following properties:
  `compressedFile`:`File`, `reason`: `string` and `error`:`string`

 Possible errors are:
 `INVALID_EXTENSION`: File provided is neither of type jpg nor of type png).
-The `compressedFile` is the original file.
+The `compressedFile` is the original file. <br />
 `PNG_WITH_ALPHA`: File provided is a png image which uses the alpha channel.
 No compression possible unless `ignoreAlpha` is set to true.
-The `compressedFile` is the original file.
+The `compressedFile` is the original file.<br />
 `MAX_STEPS_EXCEEDED`: Could not find the correct compression quality in 15 steps - abort.
 This should rarely to never at all happen.
-The `compressedFile` is the result of step 15 of the compression.
+The `compressedFile` is the result of step 15 of the compression.<br />
 `FILE_BIGGER_THAN_INITIAL_FILE`: This should actually never happen, just a precaution.
-The `compressedFile` is the original file.
+The `compressedFile` is the original file.<br />
 `UNABLE_TO_COMPRESS_ENOUGH`: Could not compress image enough to fit the maximal file size limit.
-The `compressedFile` is a compression as close as it can get.
+The `compressedFile` is a compression as close as it can get.<br />

+Example code to show how to see if the result is an object (error happened) or a file:

  ```TypeScript
 this.ng2ImgMaxSerive.resize([someImage], 2000, 1000).subscribe((result)=>{